 Wear oven mitts or use a towel to protect your hands when opening the bags and sliding out the omelets.

 You’ll need 2 eggs per person, and I always recommend the best eggs you can find.
 If you have a source at the farmers market or a friend for farm fresh eggs, that’s the way to go.
 Have a nice selection of protein, vegetables, cheeses, herbs and seasonings.
 Cut everything into small pieces, so when they are in the bag, they will mix together well, and be easy to eat.
 I could definitely see doing theme nights with bag omelets – all Mexican ingredients or all Italian.
-And don’t forget you can add some toppings on the top of the cooked omelet like and extra sprinkle of cheese, a spoonful of salsa or ingredient you may not want cooked in with the eggs, like diced avocado or some crisp diced tomato.
+And don’t forget you can add some toppings on the top of the cooked omelet like an extra sprinkle of cheese, a spoonful of salsa or an ingredient you may not want cooked in with the eggs, like diced avocado or some crisp diced tomato.
 Put out some salt and pepper as well, and maybe a few additional seasoning blends.

 When I last made these for the photograph above, I created nice little spread of fillings, some grabbed off the salad bar to fill things out, some bits from my fridge.
 Here are some ideas from that meal: